L1 Visas for Italian Business Owners and Transferees

 Denials

-In order for any Italian applicant to qualify for an L-1 visa he or she must meet the following requirements:
+Italian applicants for an L-1 visa must meet these requirements:

 Affiliated Businesses

-• In order for a U.S. business to be “affiliated” with a non-U.S. business for L-1 visa purposes, both businesses be owned or controlled by a common entity or person.
+For a U.S. business to be "affiliated" with a non-U.S. business for L-1 visa purposes, both businesses must be owned or controlled by the same entity or person.

-• A common mistake is to assume that the U.S. and non-U.S. business have to form part of the same “group” or that one business has to own/control the other.
+A common mistake is to assume that the U.S. and non-U.S. businesses have to form part of the same “group” or that one business has to own/control the other.
 This is not true under U.S. law.

 Requirements for Italian L-1 Business Owners